davidstutz/kohana-yellow/README.md

 * [Blue](https://github.com/davidstutz/kohana-blue): Red based user configuration module.
 * [Yellow](https://github.com/davidstutz/kohana-yellow): Green based logging solution.

+**Make sure to use the correct SQL schema as given in `guide/yellow/sql-schema.md` or `schema.sql`!**

 For documentation see the guide/ subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.

+A demonstration application can be found at [davidstutz/kohana-demo](https://github.com/davidstutz/kohana-demo).

 ## Composer